data301-2021-summer2/group29-project/README.md

 -	Do geographical regions play a part in increased medical costs?

 A useful outcome of this project could be to explore the results of controllable variables in reducing the total medical costs.
 For instance, not smoking and reducing one’s BMI may reduce the annual medical costs.
 In today’s world, the medical costs are quite high so any action we could take to reduce them would be incredibly helpful.
+I believe we could try to make a user-facing dashboard since they make it easier for users to read and understand the data.

 ## Describe your dataset in about 150-200 words